-Remy Jungerman (born, Suriname) has lived and worked in Amsterdam since 1990.
-He has exhibited his work at the Stedelijk Museum Amsterdam; Gemeente Museum, The Hague; Havana Biennial, Cuba; Prospect.3: Notes for Now, New Orleans; and the Brooklyn Museum, New York, amongst others.
+Remy Jungerman has exhibited work at the Stedelijk Museum Amsterdam; Gemeente Museum, The Hague; Havana Biennial, Cuba; Prospect.3: Notes for Now, New Orleans; Brooklyn Museum, New York; and Goodman Gallery, London, amongst others.
 Jungerman is the recipient of the Fritschy Culture Award, The Netherlands.
 His work has been featured in numerous publications and has been acquired by various institutions and private collectors worldwide.

 Residents from The Netherlands

 Past Resident2022: ARTWORKS

 Dimitra Kondylatou is a video producer, editor, writer, and host interested by the boundaries of art and how it interacts with tourism and daily life.
 Kondylatou explores gestures, practices, and correspondences through the lens of hospitality and exchange contexts and spaces.
 Her work merges ideas and crosses boundaries with other disciplines such as anthropology.

 Dimitra Kondylatou has exhibited work at the 27th Athens International Film Festival; State of Concept, Athens; and W139, Amsterdam, among others.